MEET THE BAND

 The sisters have made a name for themselves on the competition circuit as well, netting first place awards for folk singing, fiddling, dancing and more at competitions ranging from Union Grove to Galax and many other festivals and conventions in between.

-With the release of their record, "Long Way From Home", The Burnett Sisters Band has captured a snapshot of their eclectic live sound in the studio, with tracks spanning from Townes Van Zandt's “Colorado Girl” featuring Jacob Burleson, to Doc Watson's classic rendition of “Walk on Boy,” featuring Wyatt Rice.
-The Burnett Sisters Band's freshman offering captures the polished, professional feel of their live shows that have wowed audiences across the country, and already the album is making waves, landing at #1 on the Airplay Direct charts for the first week of February 2020 and hitting #5 on the Billboard Bluegrass Album charts.
+With the release of their 2020 record, "Long Way From Home", The Burnett Sisters Band has captured a snapshot of their eclectic live sound in the studio, with tracks spanning from Townes Van Zandt's “Colorado Girl” featuring Jacob Burleson, to Doc Watson's classic rendition of “Walk on Boy,” featuring Wyatt Rice.
+The Burnett Sisters Band's freshman offering captures the polished, professional feel of their live shows that have wowed audiences across the country, and already the album is making waves, landing at #1 on the Airplay Direct charts and hitting #5 on the Billboard Bluegrass Album charts.

 "Excellent musicians, outstanding vocal harmonies and an engaging stage presence."